daviefish/project-1/readme.md

     - If no player is able to connect 4 pieces in a row, the game ends and no winner is declared

 Rules
-    Each player takes turns 'dropping' their colored piece in a colum
+    Each player takes turns 'dropping' their colored piece in a column